How decisions are made and the procedures which are followed.

 Land and building asset information

-Land and Buildings from part of the Council’s assets, the total value of which is published as part of the statement of accounts.
+Land and Buildings form part of the Council’s assets, the total value of which is published as part of the statement of accounts.

 We also publish a list of current land and building assets: